sarahhcodes/terraform/README.md

 ### Project Design
 The parameters for the final project for CS50x are very open, and I wanted to take the opportunity to learn to use the Pygame library and explore basic game development.

-The concept of this project is completely based around developing basic farm game mechanics.
+I based the concept of this project around developing basic farm game mechanics, and I hope to apply what I learnt throughout development to making more games in the future.

 #### Growing Plants
 The plants are sprites, and are created using the Plant constructor.